 Donations From Drivers Might Help End Rape Kit Backlog In Texas

 Across the country, there's a backlog of kits containing potential evidence of sexual assaults.
 Victim advocates say the situation threatens public safety.
-Lawmakers in dozens of states are pushing for funding and in Texas, one state representative has offered an innovative solution.
+Lawmakers in dozens of states are pushing for funding, and in Texas, one state representative has offered an innovative solution.

-Across Texas, thousands of rape kits sit sealed and untested in forensics labs and law enforcement offices.
+Thousands of rape kits sit sealed and untested in forensics labs and law enforcement offices in Texas.
 What's missing is state and local funding to pay to analyze the evidence in many of those kits.

-That's why one state lawmaker has proposed a novel approach to pay for rape kit testing: ask Texans to voluntarily chip in.

-The bill, introduced by state Rep. Victoria Neave, a Democrat from Dallas, has passed the Texas House, and the state's Senate is expected to vote on it soon.

-If Neave has her way, Texas residents would be asked if they would like to help the state pay to test DNA evidence from sexual assault cases when they go to the Texas Department of Public Safety office to apply for a driver's license — in the same way they're asked if they want to donate to support veterans or organ donation.
+If state Rep. Victoria Neave has her way, residents could help chip in.
+When Texans go to the Department of Public Safety office to apply for a driver's license, they'd be asked if they'd like to help the state pay to test DNA evidence from sexual assault cases — in the same way they're asked if they want to donate to support veterans or organ donation.

+The bill, introduced by Neave, a Democrat from Dallas, has passed the House, and the state's Senate is expected to vote on it soon.

 "Our bill is expected to generate $1 million per year and would help address and end the backlog of untested rape kits," Neave says.